duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 For the NPM Spice, we have created a basic HTML skeleton and filled it in with the some useful information, by indicating which variables should go where. `{{name}}`, `{{version}}` and `{{description}}` can also be thought of as placeholders, which will be replaced by their respective values in `api_result`.

-**\*\*Note:** When dealing with the detail area, an `<h5>` tag is the biggest heading tag you should use.
+**Note:** When dealing with the detail area, an `<h5>` tag is the biggest heading tag you should use.

 ## All Done!

 And that's it, you're done!
-You now have a working Spice instant answer!
+You now have a working Spice Instant Answer!
 The backend (Perl) tells DuckDuckGo when to trigger our Spice and the frontend (JavaScript & Handlebars) tells DuckDuckGo what to put on the page.
 Before moving on, lets do a quick recap...

 ## What We've Accomplished

 We've created **one** file in the Spice lib directory, `lib/DDG/Spice/`, named `Npm.pm`, which defines the API to use and the triggers for our Spice and we've created **two** files in the Spice share directory, `share/spice/npm/`:

 1. `npm.js` - which delegates the API's response and calls `Spice.add()`
-2. `content.handlebars` - which specifies the instant answer's HTML structure and determines which properties of the API response are placed into the HTML result
+2. `content.handlebars` - which specifies the Instant Answer's HTML structure and determines which properties of the API response are placed into the HTML result

-Again, the Spice instant answer system works like so:
+Again, the Spice Instant Answer system works like so:

 - First, DuckDuckGo breaks down the query (search terms) into separate words.

-- Then we see if any of those words or groups of words are **triggers** for any instant answers.
-These **triggers** are defined by the developer when creating an instant answer.
+- Then we see if any of those words or groups of words are **triggers** for any Instant Answers.
+These **triggers** are defined by the developer when creating an Instant Answer.
 In the example we used above, the trigger word is "**npm**".

 - If a Spice is triggered, we run its `handle` function.

 - If the Spice's `handle` function returns a value, it is used to replace our **$1** placeholder in the **spice to** URL, and then a request is made to that URL.
 When the API responds with a JSON object, it is wrapped in a function call, making the JSON object the input to our JavaScript callback function.

-- Our JavaScript callback function takes the API result (JSON Object), and passes it along to our `Spice.add()` call which specifies, using the elements of the JSON object, which parts are to be used in creating the instant answer "More at" link and most importantly, passes along our JSON object to our Spice's Handlebars template.
+- Our JavaScript callback function takes the API result (JSON Object), and passes it along to our `Spice.add()` call which specifies, using the elements of the JSON object, which parts are to be used in creating the Instant Answer "More at" link and most importantly, passes along our JSON object to our Spice's Handlebars template.

 - The template then defines, using HTML and variables, what the actual content for the Spice result will be